Jan. 6 panel delays hearing as Hurricane Ian aims at Florida

 There are also many questions surrounding the effort to overturn the election that remain unanswered as the committee goes into its final three months of work.

-The committee has also secured an interview with conservative activist Virginia “Ginni” Thomas, who’s married to Supreme Court Justice Clarence Thomas.
+Last week, the committee was able to secure an interview with conservative activist Virginia “Ginni” Thomas, who’s married to Supreme Court Justice Clarence Thomas.
 Lawmakers want to know more about her role in trying to help Trump overturn the election.
 She contacted lawmakers in Arizona and Wisconsin as part of that effort.

+And the last, but possibly most consequential decision left on the committee’s plate is how aggressively to pursue testimony from Trump and former Vice President Mike Pence.

-The committee is expected to turn over a comprehensive report by the end of the year that will include legislative reforms to help prevent a future attempt to subvert democracy.
+The panel will have to wrap up these loose ends by the end of the year, when the select committee status expires.
+If Republicans take the majority in November’s elections, as they are favored to do, they are expected to dissolve the committee in January.
+So the panel is planning to issue a final report by the end of December that will include legislative reforms to help prevent future attempts to subvert democracy.